 Some people are lucky enough to have little or no complications when their wisdom teeth come in.
-Oftentimes, these patients only require local anesthesia before the surgery.
-An injection is used to numb the area around the teeth prior to removal.
-Being fully aware during this procedure might induce anxiety in many patients, so other methods such as laughing gas may be used along with general anesthesia to help relax and calm the mind.
+Often, these patients only require local anesthesia before the surgery.
+An injection is used to numb the area around the teeth before removal.
+Being fully aware during this procedure might induce anxiety in many patients, so other methods such as laughing gas and general anesthesia may help relax and calm the mind.

 Nitrous — The Most Common Method

-When removing wisdom teeth, many dentists opt for using nitrous oxide, also known as “laughing gas.”
+Many dentists opt for using nitrous oxide when removing wisdom teeth, also known as “laughing gas.”
 This effective and safe method involves breathing in gas through an oxygen mask.
-The patient will become sedated quickly, however, this does not last very long and is used for less complex procedures.
-Nitrous will completely relax you but does not actually put you to sleep.
-When the procedure is over and it wears off, you’ll feel like you just woke up from a really good nap.
+The patient will become sedated quickly.
+However, this does not last very long and is used for less complex procedures.
+Nitrous will completely relax you but does not put you to sleep.
+When the procedure is over, and it wears off, you’ll feel like you just woke up from a really good nap.

-Taken in a liquid capsule form, enteral sedation is commonly used along with laughing gas to create complete relaxation.
-Only lasting for a couple of hours, this is an ideal option for the removal of wisdom teeth.
+Enteral sedation is commonly used in a liquid capsule form and laughing gas to create complete relaxation.
+Only lasting for a couple of hours, this is an ideal option for removing wisdom teeth.

 Sometimes wisdom teeth are impacted or stuck below the surface of your gums because there isn’t enough room in your mouth for them to move in.
-In this case and some other related complications, a deeper form of sedation is needed.
-A sedative is administered through an IV directly into the bloodstream where it gets to work quickly.
-During the procedure, you will be continuously monitored by your dentist and will wake up in a few hours with your wisdom teeth removed.
+A deeper form of sedation is needed in this case and some other related complications.
+A sedative is administered through an IV directly into the bloodstream, where it gets to work quickly.
+You will be continuously monitored by your dentist during the procedure and will wake up in a few hours with your wisdom teeth removed.